Zu heiß

 "Zu heiß" (Too hot) is a song by Farin Urlaub Racing Team.
-It's the fourth and final single and the second track from the second CD "Kleines Album (Ponyhof)" from the album Die Wahrheit übers Lügen.
+It's the fourth and final single and the second track from the second CD "Kleines Album (Ponyhof)", which is from the album Die Wahrheit übers Lügen.

 The single also includes the song "Der Frauenflüsterer", a live version of the song "Karten" and a video documentation about the touring of the band.